Pairwise Differences Between Cells

 dlptools::plot_nnd_outlier_cells(

-pairwise_diffs, outlier_cells
+pairwise_diffs, nn_cells, outlier_cells

 )